NordVPN vs ExpressVPN comparison in 2025

 Breach checker | ✅ Yes (Dark Web Monitor) | ❌ No |

-What’s more, NordVPN's Meshnet helps me securely share files with my colleagues and friends worldwide.
-It gives me peace of mind that my most important data stays protected.
+NordVPN's Meshnet helps me securely share files with my colleagues and friends worldwide.
+It gives me peace of mind that my most essential data stays protected.

 I give ExpressVPN an edge for including a password manager (ExpressVPN Keys) in all of its plans.
-NordVPN, however, doesn’t include NordPass in its Basic plan – I’d like to see this changed in the future.
+NordVPN, however, omits NordPass from its Basic plan – I’d like to see this changed in the future.

 Split tunneling testing experience